HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 <br/>

-### The BW16 part
+### The ESP32-C5 part

-- The BW16 part use UART 15 and 16 for communicating with Flipper, hence it is necessary to switch from the default 13 & 14 GPIO to 15 & 16.
+- The ESP32-C5 part use UART 15 and 16 for communicating with Flipper, hence it is necessary to switch from the default 13 & 14 GPIO to 15 & 16.
 	1. On your Flipper Zero, navigate to the main menu.
 	2. Go to: **Momentum** -> **Protocols** -> **GPIO Pins** -> **ESP32/8266 UART**.
 	3. Select **Extra 15, 16**.

-- Then, The FAP file need to copy into Flipper SD card, as showed in the following.
-	1. Download the FAP file from [here](Assets/5G.fap) (Right Click and Save AS)
- 	2. Copy the file into <**you SD card/Apps/GPIO**> directory.
-You could do so via a Micro SD card reader, or via qFlipper App.
-  	3. Put the SD card back into Flipper, and you should be able to find an APP call **5G wifi Deauth** in through Flipper manual **APPS** -> **GPIO** -> **5G wifi deauth**
+- After this, you could use Marauder as usual.
+Those 5G WiFi should be accessable from this point forward.

 <br/>